IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

   > If you configured an Object Storage service, specify its properties in this file too but uncommenting the placeholder variables.

-1. Update the value of ***STT_CALLBACK_URL*** with the organization and space where the OpenWhisk actions will be deployed.
+1. Update the value of ***STT_CALLBACK_URL*** with the organization and space where the Cloud Functions actions will be deployed.

 1. Update the value of ***DOCKER_EXTRACTOR_NAME*** with the name of the Docker image you created in the previous section.

-1. Ensure your [OpenWhisk command line interface](https://new-console.ng.bluemix.net/openwhisk/cli) is property configured with:
+1. Ensure your [Cloud Functions command line interface](https://console.bluemix.net/openwhisk/cli) is property configured with:

   ```
-  wsk list
+  bx wsk list
   ```

-  This shows the packages, actions, triggers and rules currently deployed in your OpenWhisk namespace.
+  This shows the packages, actions, triggers and rules currently deployed in your Cloud Functions namespace.

 1. Get dependencies used by the deployment script